spectrocloud/librarium/content/docs/04-clusters/01-public-cloud/05.5-cox-edge/20-create-cox-cluster.md

         - Network policies: The network rules to apply to the deployment.
 Review the list of required network policies in the [Network Rules](/clusters/public-cloud/cox-edge/network-rules) documentation.

-10. The settings page is where you can configure patching schedule, security scans, backup settings, setup role based access control (RBAC), and enable [Palette Virtual Clusters](/devx/palette-virtual-clusters).
+10. The settings page is where you can configure patching schedule, security scans, backup settings, set up role-based access control (RBAC), and enable [Palette Virtual Clusters](/devx/palette-virtual-clusters).
 Review the settings and make changes if needed.
-Click on **Validate**.
+Click **Validate**.

-11. Review the settings summary and click on **Finish Configuration** to deploy the cluster.
+11. Review the settings summary and click **Finish Configuration** to deploy the cluster.
 Be aware that provisioning IaaS clusters can take several minutes.

-The cluster details page of the cluster contains the status and details of the deployment.
+The cluster details page contains the status and details of the deployment.
 Use this page to track the deployment progress.

 ## Validation

 You can validate your cluster is up and running by reviewing the cluster details page.
-Navigate to the left **Main Menu** and click on **Clusters**.
-The **Clusters** page contains a list of all available clusters managed by Palette.
-Click on the row for the cluster you wish to review its details page.
+Navigate to the left **Main Menu** and click **Clusters**.
+The **Clusters** page contains a list of all available clusters Palette manages.
+Select the cluster to review its details page.
 Ensure the **Cluster Status** field contains the value **Running**.

 # Delete a Cox Edge IaaS Cluster

-The deletion of a Cox Edge cluster results in the removal of all instances and associated resources created for the cluster.
-To perform a cluster deletion, use the following steps.
+When you delete a Cox Edge cluster, all instances and associated resources created for the cluster are removed.
+To delete a cluster, use the following steps.

 1. Ensure you are in the correct project scope.

-2. Navigate to the left **Main Menu** and click on **Clusters**
+2. Navigate to the left **Main Menu** and click **Clusters**.

-3. Click on the cluster that you want to remove.
+3. Select the cluster you want to delete.

-4. Click on the **Settings** drop-down menu.
+4. Click the **Settings** drop-down menu and select **Delete Cluster**.

 5. Click on **Delete Cluster**

-6. Type in the name of the cluster and click on **OK**
+6. Type the name of the cluster and click **OK**

 The cluster status is updated to **Deleting** while cluster resources are being deleted.
-Once all resources are successfully deleted, the cluster status is updated to **Deleted** and is removed from the list of clusters.
+When all resources are successfully deleted, the cluster status is updated to **Deleted** and the cluster is removed from the list.

 ## Force Delete a Cluster

 If a cluster is stuck in the **Deletion** state for a minimum of 15 minutes it becomes eligible for force deletion.
 You can force delete a cluster from the tenant and project admin scope.
 To force delete a cluster follow the same steps outlined in [Delete a Cox Edge IaaS Cluster](#delete-a-cox-edge-iaas-cluster).
 However, after 15 minutes, a **Force Delete Cluster** option is available in the **Settings** drop-down menu.
-The **Settings** drop-down menu will provide you with an estimated time left before the force deletion becomes available..
+The **Settings** drop-down menu provides you with an estimated time left before the force deletion becomes available.

 <br />